citp/privacy-policy-historical/s/st/sto/stockfreeimages.com.md

 Disclosure to Third Parties:

-Except as described in this Privacy Statement, Dreamstim uses good faith efforts not to provide third parties with access to your personally identifiable information.
+Except as described in this Privacy Statement, Dreamstime uses good faith efforts not to provide third parties with access to your personally identifiable information.
 We will, however, make your personally identifiable information available to others:
 \- When we have your consent (you "opt in") to do so, in which case their use of your information is subject to their own privacy policies;
 \- When we have retained companies to work with or on behalf of StockFreeImages.com to provide Products, goods or services that you have requested;
 \- When we are compelled to do so by a governmental agency, court or other entity (e.g., to respond to subpoenas, court orders or legal process);